-We have been undertaking business outside Japan for many years and now have 236 overseas bases, of which more than 200 companies are led by a local president.
-In addition, some 50,000 associates are engaging in business activities outside Japan, accounting for about 70% of all associates of the Toyota Industries Group.
+We have been undertaking business outside Japan for vears and now have 236 overseas bases, of which more than 200 companies are led by a local president.
+In addition. some 50,000 associates are engaging in business activities outside Japan, accounting for about 70% of all associates of the Tovota Industries Group.

-■ Efforts for Mid-Career Recruitment
+Efforts for Mid-Career Recruitment